Skip to main content

 The testimony of this man was allowed... but 40 people who were all upstanding citizens with zero criminal records, armed with pictures and official documents.... were not allowed to testify?

 When I ran into that certain Atty.
 Naunsa Ba Ni.
 As always, I will not leak Atty.
 Naunsa Ba Ni's Facebook profile.
-Instead, I'll continue to protect her privacy.
+Instead, I'll continue to protect her privacy, due to her status as a private citizen.
 However, I still hope that she won't become a judge at any level.
 Atty.
 Naunsa Ba Ni might end up doing what Judge Ocampo or retired judge Atty.
 Amelita G. Tolentino did this during the trials.
 Amounts of evidence were rejected without being scrutinized.
 The judge accused the witnesses of bias, while he was biased himself.
 Why can't everyone be allowed to talk?
 Even more, suspects have the right to defend themselves.
 Don't let it be like the late George Stinney Jr.--an African American teenager who was wrongfully accused of murdering two white girls!

 That's why both Michael Collins and Marty Syjuco wanted to find David.
 David would've had an interesting story to tell if he was found.
 Who knows what revelation would be revealed.
 However, the tandem said that David was still missing at that time.
 Some people claim they already found David who is now a family man.
 David may have committed perjury but he's a victim too.
 Hopefully, David will have his conscience to finally step forward to reveal what really happened!